-This divine version of the traditional Puerto Rican dessert was created by Chef Naxielly Dominguez for CFYL’s healthy cooking classes in Spanish.
-Not only is this coconut flan low fat, it is so simple to make and delicious to eat that it has since become a firm favorite at our all our classes.
+This divine version of the traditional Puerto Rican dessert was created by Chef Naxielly Dominguez for our healthy cooking classes in Spanish.
+Not only is this coconut flan low fat, it is so simple... to make and delicious to eat that it has since become a firm favorite at all of our classes.
 A real tropical treat.

-1. Preheat oven to 350 degrees Fahrenheit.
-Set 8 4-oz ramekins or aluminum muffin tins in two large roasting pans and set aside.
+Preheat oven to 350 degrees.
+Set 8 4-ounce ramekins or aluminum muffin tins in two large roasting pans and set aside.

-3. In a blender or food processor, put the rest of the grated coconut cream cheese, coconut milk, condensed milk, eggs, and vanilla.
+In a blender or food processor, put the rest of the grated coconut, cream cheese, coconut milk, condensed milk, eggs, and vanilla.
 Blend until you get a uniform mixture.
 Transfer to a bowl and stir for a couple of minutes to remove the foam.

-4. Pour the custard into the prepared ramekins.
-Pour boiling water into the roasting pan to reach two-third of the way up the sides of the ramekins.
+Pour the custard into the prepared ramekins.
+Pour boiling water into the roasting pan to reach two-thirds of the way up the sides of the ramekins.
 Bake the custards for about 30 minutes or until set.
-Let cool in the water bath for about 20 minutes and transfer to the refrigerator.
+Let cool in the water bath for about 20 minutes, then transfer to the refrigerator.

 When making the caramel, use a small stainless steel pan for the best results.